threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_iac/grid3_terraform/terraform_basics.md

 - to execute a terraform file `terraform apply -parallelism=1`
 - to see the output `terraform output`
-- to see the state `terraform showstate`
+- to see the state `terraform show`
 - to destroy `terraform destroy -parallelism=1`